albertwujj/dumbandpowerful/README.md

 ## Equation Solver
 A program that, given input variables and an output variable, and a set of equations, solves for the output variable in terms of the input variables, as long as it is possible. <br />
 Optimal efficiency with dynamic programming.
 Treats the variables as nodes and the equations as describing groups of edges, and builds/traverses the graph greedily in depth-first order. <br />
-Equations can contain the four elementary arithmetic operators, plus exponents.
+Equations can contain the four elementary arithmetic operators, plus exponents. <br />
 Written in Python.

 ## Coursera_ML